 - Secondly, the time element was a factor, to be successful with this kind of program, you need to prepare to commit the time (ten weeks to be exact)

 - Thirdly, to put it very simply, I didn’t want it enough.

 But then, lockdown started and the timing felt “Just Right” I parted with £42.00, downloaded the cut guide, and put out to the world, that if I managed 3 weeks, I’d be seriously proud.
 Hey, I know what you’re thinking, but I never claimed to be a fitness professional right?
 But I’m pretty good at being human, with all my little flaws and quirks, alongside my occasional inability, to stick with something if it becomes too hard.

-The first week was tough, I was completely new to Plyometric training, I had an expected, but unwelcome visit from DOMS.
+The first week was tough, I was completely new to Plyometric training, which is something Natacha Oceane makes look so easy!
+I had an expected, but an unwelcome visit from DOMS.
 Coupled with the fact that each workout felt as if it was the first time I’d ever picked up a barbell or dumbbell.
-Yet, something inside me told me to continue, I had a new found drive and as each workout was so varied I kept on going.
+Yet, something inside me told me to continue, I had a newfound drive and as each workout was so varied I kept ongoing.

-On the other hand, my emotions have been on an incredible rollercoaster of highs and lows, which meant that I started to spread out the workouts to allow my mind and body recovery.
-The Aflete application, not only records all your reps, weights and times, it also guides you with videos and adaptations of the moves.
-Therefore, if I was a few days behind, I didn’t have the stress of trying to find out where I’d left off and I could also go back over workouts If I required to do so.
+On the other hand, my emotions have been on an incredible rollercoaster of highs and lows, which meant that I started to spread out the workouts to allow my mind and body time to recover.
+The Aflete application, not only records all your reps, weights, and times, it also guides you with videos and adaptations of the moves.
+Therefore, if I was a few days behind, I didn’t have the stress of trying to find out where I’d left off and I could also go back over workouts If I felt inclined to do so.

 After a month, things started to really change, my running pace rapidly improved and I was feeling the fittest and most confident around weights I’d felt in around 2 years.